A candidate coherent radio flash following a neutron star merger: Dedispersion analysis

 We calculated the expected Galactic and Galactic halo components of the dispersion measure along the line of sight to GRB 201006A.
-We find a Galactic component of 190 pc cm$^{-3}$ \cite{yao2017,yao2019} and a Galactic halo component of 38 pc cm$^{-3}$ \cite{yamasaki2020}, giving a total contribution of 228 pc cm$^{-3}$.
+We find a Galactic component of 190 pc cm$^{-3}$ \citep{yao2017,yao2019} and a Galactic halo component of 38 pc cm$^{-3}$ \citep{yamasaki2020}, giving a total contribution of 228 pc cm$^{-3}$.
 As GRB 201006A is an extragalactic source, we expect to find a dispersion measure greater than this value.
-GRB 201006A is a short GRB which is likely offset from its host galaxy (it is identified as a ``hostless'' GRB\cite{Fong22}) and, thus, the excess dispersion measure is expected to be from the intergalactic medium.
+GRB 201006A is a short GRB which is likely offset from its host galaxy (it is identified as a ``hostless'' GRB \citep{Fong22}) and, thus, the excess dispersion measure is expected to be from the intergalactic medium.

 Assuming the radio transient has a DM of 770 pc cm$^{-3}$, there is an excess DM of 542 pc cm$^{-3}$ along this line of sight.
-Accounting for the DM range (740--800 pc cm$^{-3}$) and a 1$\sigma$ uncertainty of 0.02 from the observed scatter in the Macquart correlation, we use the Macquart correlation\cite{james2022} to calculate a redshift of $z = 0.58\pm0.06$.
-Using the peak flux density from the 5 second dedispersed image at a DM of 770 pc cm$^{-3}$, $49\pm27$ mJy, and the redshift of $0.58\pm0.06$ we calculate a luminosity of $6.7^{+6.6}_{-4.4} \times 10^{32}$ erg s$^{-1}$ Hz$^{-1}$.
+Accounting for the DM range (740--800 pc cm$^{-3}$) and a 1$\sigma$ uncertainty of 0.02 from the observed scatter in the Macquart correlation, we use the Macquart correlation \citep{james2022} to calculate a redshift of $z = 0.58\pm0.06$, which is consistent with the redshift distribution of short GRBs \citep{DAvanzo14,rowlinson2013}.
+This redshift corresponds to a luminosity distance of 3.38 Gpc.
+Using the peak flux density from the 5 second dedispersed image at a DM of 770 pc cm$^{-3}$, $49\pm27$ mJy (corresponding to a fluence of $245\pm135$ Jy ms), and the redshift of $0.58\pm0.06$ we calculate a luminosity of $6.7^{+6.6}_{-4.4} \times 10^{32}$ erg s$^{-1}$ Hz$^{-1}$.
 We can then check where the source lies in the transient phase space.
-We estimate the burst width to 0.72~GHz~s and Figure \ref{fig:tps} shows the coherent transients\cite{pietka2015, nimmo2022} along with GRB~201006A and it clearly sits close to the island corresponding to the FRBs.
-While the width is very different to that of typical FRBs, it is still consistent with the recent 3 second FRB (20191221A) detected by the CHIME instrument\cite{chime2022}.
+We estimate the burst timescale to 0.72~GHz~s and Figure \ref{fig:tps} shows the coherent transients \citep{pietka2015, nimmo2022} along with GRB~201006A.
+This radio source is comparable in luminosity to the population of well-localised FRBs \citep{prochaska2019}, but with a longer duration.
+We note the duration similarity between this radio flash and the $\sim$3 second FRB (20191221A), with a periodicity of 217 ms, detected by CHIME/FRB \citep{chime2022}.
+Several progenitor theories for FRBs invoke magnetars or energetic neutron stars (though these are typically expected to be spinning much slower than millisecond magnetars) \citep{petroff2022}, which could also be consistent with the newborn millisecond magnetar in this scenario.